 Oak Park, Illinois

-The Oak Park Cycle Club, Visit Oak Park, and the Oak Park Regional Housing Center, invite you to join us for the 2013 Wright Ride.
+The Oak Park Cycle Club, Visit Oak Park, and the Oak Park Regional Housing Center, invite you to join us for the 2015 Wright Ride.
+For 2015 we will have a 68 mile route, and other options.
+Details coming soon!

 The Wright Ride is named for one of Oak Park's most famous citizens, Frank Lloyd Wright, who spent the first 20 years of his 70 year career here, building numerous homes that still stand in the community, including his own.
 He lived and worked in the area between 1889 and 1909.
 His earliest work can be found here, including the Winslow House in neighboring River Forest.
 Oak Park boasts many examples of the very first Prairie Style houses, as well as Wright's world-renowned Unity Temple, which was built between 1905-1908.